-Next up on the Evergreen house reveal tour is the Master Bathroom!
+Next up on the Evergreen house reveal tour is the Main Bathroom!
 Our goal was for this space to feel as big and open as possible – light, bright and clean.
 I love what we accomplished in here!
 Wayfair partnered with us on a lot of this product, which was SO appreciated!
 I love using Wayfair as a resource for furniture and decor as well as renovation items like lighting and hardware and vanities.

-You can see more about this floor plan changes in this post about the master bedroom, but essentially, we gave up a small bedroom at the back of the house for this bathroom and a separate mudroom/laundry room.
-It was COMPLETELY worth it from a resale stand point to have a better master bathroom with a double vanity, large walk-in shower and a separate water closet.
+You can see more about this floor plan changes in this post about the main bedroom, but essentially, we gave up a small bedroom at the back of the house for this bathroom and a separate mudroom/laundry room.
+It was COMPLETELY worth it from a resale stand point to have a better main bathroom with a double vanity, large walk-in shower and a separate water closet.
 Here’s what the room looked like during framing.
 I wanted to incorporate ledges, shelves and benches in the shower for more storage and some interesting movement so the shower wouldn’t look like a big white box.

 When you’re designing a space, you have to think about the details as much as possible.
 One of the exercises I like to do in my design process is sketch before I put designs into CAD.
 I have a hard time getting creative in drafting programs, but sketching helps my brain loosen up a bit!

 One of my favorite sketching techniques (this works especially well for tile layouts or gallery walls) is after drywall is up, take a photo of the space with your phone, brighten it in your phone or in photoshop so the image itself it really, really light and then print it out in black and white.
 Here is the photo I took of the shower area with my phone before lightening and printing.